SpiderOak/errstack/README.md

 }
 ```

 This idiom suffers from two drawbacks:
     1) It's hard to maintain a consistent format
-    2) therre are cases where a calling function wants to examine the original
+    2) there are cases where a calling function wants to examine the original
        error.

 That's is what errstack is for: